 Charles Schultz Philosophy

-The following is the philosophy of Charles Schultz, the creator of the “Peanuts” comic strip.
-You don’t have to actually answer the questions.
-Just read the e-mail straight through and you’ll get the point.
+Take a moment to ponder the following philosophy from Charles Schultz, the creator of the “Peanuts” comic strip.
+No need to answer the questions; just read through the email and you’ll understand the message.

-- Name the last five Heisman trophy winners.
+- How about the last five Heisman Trophy winners?

-- Name ten people who have won the Nobel or Pulitzer Prize.
+- Can you list ten people who have won Nobel or Pulitzer Prizes?

-The lesson: The people who make a difference in your life are not the ones with the most credentials, the most money, or the most awards.
-They are the ones that care.
-And the neatest thing is that each of us gets to choose each day about how we care going to make a difference in the lives’ of others.
-Each of us makes a difference.
-Each of us is powerful.
-You get to change the world, one smile…. one act of caring at a time.
+The lesson here is that the people who truly make a difference in our lives are not necessarily the ones with the most accolades, money, or credentials.
+It’s those who genuinely care about us.
+The best part is that each day, we have the power to choose how we care and make a difference in the lives of others.
+Each one of us has the ability to create change.
+You can change the world, one smile, one act of kindness at a time.
 Bet you didn’t know that!

-And if you ever get down and things seem too much, “Don’t worry about the world coming to an end today.
+And remember, if you ever feel overwhelmed and things seem insurmountable, “Don’t worry about the world coming to an end today.
 It’s already tomorrow in Australia.”